-Criteria-The 2000 Act requires monies a county received from the U.S. Forest Service to be used for roads and schools in the manner provided for by State statute.
-A.R.S. §11-497 requires Arizona counties' share of these monies to be disbursed for the benefit of public schools and public roads as counties' boards of supervisors direct.
-Further, counties may allocate a disproportionate amount of forest reserve monies between public schools and public roads as long as both categories receive a real benefit.
+Criteria-Federal law and State statute require Arizona counties to use their share of forest reserve monies for the benefit of public schools and public roads as the counties' boards of supervisors direct.
+Counties may allocate a disproportionate amount of forest reserve monies between public schools and public roads as long as both categories receive a real benefit.
+(Secure Rural Schools and Community Self-Determination Act of 2000 and A.R.S. §11-497.)

-Effect-Apache County was not in compliance with the 2000 Act and A.R.S. §11-497.